 Don’t have a team to race with?
 That’s ok!
 Students can compete as an independent racer in the League Series.
 While they will not be eligible for the Team Overall title, they are eligible for the Individual Race and Overall titles.
 Independent racers need not register a team, and should only register for the series, being sure to denote that they are racing as an “Independent” where appropriate on registration forms.
 All other rules apply.
 Please send us an e-mail so we can help you out.

-Below is detailed interactive map with information about teams, either established or in the processes of getting established.
+Below is a detailed interactive map with information about teams, either established or in the processes of getting established.
 Please click on current teams throughout Idaho, if you notice a Team Director Contact email, this means the team is fully registered and ready for the season.
 If no Team Director information is listed, this means the team has not yet registered with the Idaho League.
-If you’d like to see a team form at your school, please send us an e-mail so we can help you out.

 Types of Teams

 - School-Based Teams: Comprised of full-time students from the same high-school, public or private.
 School-based teams can be “official” or “unofficial”.